leafo/lapis/docs/utilities.md

 ###  `trim(str)`

 Trims the whitespace off of both sides of a string.
+Note that this function is only aware of ASCII whitepsace characters, such as space, newline, tab, etc.
+For full Unicode/UTF8 support see the `lapis.util.utf8` module

 ### `trim_all(tbl)`